axieax/uni-notes/COMP6841 Notes/Portfolio.md

 <u>Time management</u>

-Although I didn't manage to complete as many activities as I wanted to, I ended up spending 134 hours in total since the last checkin, which meant that I spent an average of nearly 5 hours each day just on security over the last four weeks.
+Although I didn't manage to complete as many activities as I wanted to, I ended up spending 147 hours in total since the last checkin, which meant that I spent an average of more than 5 hours each day just on security over the last four weeks.
 As mentioned in my [Something Awesome Reflection](https://www.openlearning.com/u/axie/blog/KrwmtoolsReflection/), I managed my time especially well during this period, spending most of my time on my project, which I was able to learn a lot from.
 Furthermore, as mentioned in the last paragraph of my [Week 5 Reflection](https://www.openlearning.com/u/axie/blog/Week5Reflection/), I have justified the use of this time despite the late release of activities which meant I was unable to complete as many activities as I usually would.
 As such, I believe my time management skills have been very effective and have improved since last time, even with my busy commitments this term mentioned at the end of my [Week 1 Reflection](https://www.openlearning.com/u/axie/blog/Week1Reflection/).
-Similarly to last time, I found that spending more on each activity I do helps with consolidating my understanding of course content and was the most ideal use of my limited time, through my own practical challenges involving code, as evident in the activities with a star next to them in my breakdown of my 134 hours below:
+Similarly to last time, I found that spending more on each activity I do helps with consolidating my understanding of course content and was the most ideal use of my limited time, through my own practical challenges involving code, as evident in the activities with a star next to them in my breakdown of my 147 hours below:

 - Community Activities (1.5 hours)
   - [Recharge](https://www.openlearning.com/unswcourses/courses/sec-21t1?inCohort=unswcourses%2Fcourses%2Fsec-21t1%2FCohorts%2FClassOf21T1#comment-606d3829e35bce2452179fe5) (30 minutes)